Yes, it is possible to install two robots on the same lawn.

 Make sure that both the date/day and time are correct.
 Make sure also that the Inactive Day and Time are exactly as they were set up.

-There are 3 basic types of lawns: Main Zone, Main + Sub-Zone, and Main + Separated Zone (Some lawns are combinations of more than one type).
+There are 3 basic types of lawns: Main Zone, Main + Sub-Zone, and Main + Separated Zone.
+(Some lawns are combinations of more than one type.)
 Main Zone: The “Main Zone Only” lawn consists of one whole area.
 It has no Sub-Zones and no Separated Zones. ⦁ The grass area is one continuous zone. ⦁ Make sure all areas of the lawn are wide enough for Robomow to navigate through.
 Main Zone + Sub-Zone: This type of lawn consists of more than one zone, and these zones are connected by a narrow pass.
-In this type of lawns, Robomow will be able to drive itself from one zone to the other in order to mow the whole area. ⦁ The grass area is one continuous zone. ⦁ Part of the lawn is separated from the Main Zone. ⦁ The Narrow Pass is wide enough for Robomow to drive through between these zones: 1.2 – 5 meters. ⦁ The Narrow Pass is firm, level, and smooth (not stony or sandy).
+In this type of lawn, Robomow will be able to drive itself from one zone to the other in order to mow the whole area. ⦁ The grass area is one continuous zone. ⦁ Part of the lawn is separated from the Main Zone. ⦁ The Narrow Pass is wide enough for Robomow to drive through between these zones: 1.2 – 5 meters. ⦁ The Narrow Pass is firm, level, and smooth (not stony or sandy).
 For example: a grass area, sidewalk, or solid ground.
 Separated Zone: Separated Zone consists of two or more zones that are not connected.
 Robomow cannot drive between these zones.
 If one of the scenarios below exist in your lawn, then you have a Separated Zone: ⦁ Part of the lawn is separated by fences or other objects that prevent the mower from passing. ⦁ Part of the lawn is separated by a gravel path or similar material that may cause the mower to slip while driving through. ⦁ The Pass between zones is too narrow for Robomow to drive through: less than 1.2m in width. ⦁ The zones of the lawn are situated at a lower or higher level.

-Some tips for handling Robomow during the winter include: ⦁ Always clean Robomow before putting it away for winter storage. ⦁ No winter storage is required for a Base Station. ⦁ Store the mower in a dry area, preferably at room temperature. ⦁ To allow better maintenance and keep Robomow in good condition, it is recommended to bring your Robomow to a certified Robomow dealer for service prior to winter storage. ⦁ Winter Service includes operations such as cleaning the mower parts and mowing deck, checking for wear parts and replace if required (such as blade, drive wheels, and other moving parts), testing the mower functions and safety components, checking the battery, and uploading the latest software version, possibly including newly-added features.
+Some tips for handling Robomow during the winter include: ⦁ Always clean Robomow before putting it away for winter storage. ⦁ No winter storage is required for a Base Station. ⦁ Store the mower in a dry area, preferably at room temperature. ⦁ To allow better maintenance and keep Robomow in good condition, it is recommended to bring your Robomow to a certified Robomow dealer for service prior to winter storage. ⦁ Winter Service includes operations such as cleaning the mower parts and mowing deck, checking for wear of parts and replace if required (such as blade, drive wheels, and other moving parts), testing the mower functions and safety components, checking the battery, and uploading the latest software version, possibly including newly added features.

 No. You should NEVER use a water hose or any type of liquid to clean the underside of the mower, as liquids can damage components.
-Use only a damp or wet cloth to wipe the surface clean after scraping.
+Use only a damp or wet cloth to wipe the surface clean after using.

 We recommend replacing the blades at the start of each cutting season.
 It’s best not to sharpen the blades, as it may create unbalance.